YottaDB/YDBDoc/ProgGuide/errproc.rst

    FATAL   SET $ZTRAP=""
            ZM +$P($ST($ST(-1),"ECODE"),"Z",2)

-The routine sets $ZTRAP to a sequence of values so that, in the event of an error various fallback actions are taken.
+The routine sets $ZTRAP to a sequence of values so that in the event of an error, various fallback actions are taken.
 If a STACKCRIT error occurs, YottaDB makes a small amount of space for error handling.
-However, if the error handler uses up significant amounts of space by nesting routines or manupulating local variables, the error handler may cause another STACKCRIT error.
-In this case, it is possible for the error handling to loop endlessly, therefore this routine changes $ZTRAP so that each error moves the routine closer to completion.
+However, if the error handler uses up significant amounts of space by nesting routines or manipulating local variables, the error handler may cause another STACKCRIT error.
+In this case, it is possible for the error handling to loop endlessly - therefore this routine changes $ZTRAP so that each error moves the routine closer to completion.

 First it attempts to store the context information in the global ^ERR.
 The LOOPV-LOOPT code records the invocation levels using the ZSHOW command.
 This technique addresses the situation where the application program defines or NEWs local variables for each level.
 The code executes a pass through the loop for each instance where the value of $ZLEVEL is greater than one (1).
 For each pass, ERR.M decrements the value of $ZLEVEL with the ZGOTO.
 When the value of $ZLEVEL reaches one (1), the code at, and following, the STACK label stores the error context available in the $STACK() function.

 If there is a problem with storing any of this information, ^ERR attempts to store the context information in a file in the current default working directory.
-If it uses a file, in order to (at the label OPEN), record information about I/O operations, on the current device at the time of the error, the error handler SETs local variables to the values of the device specific I/O special variables $IO, $ZA, $ZB and $ZEOF before opening the log file.
+If it uses a file, in order to (at the label OPEN) record information about I/O operations on the current device at the time of the error, the error handler SETs local variables to the values of the device specific I/O special variables $IO, $ZA, $ZB and $ZEOF before opening the log file.

 The routine OPENs the log file with a name made up of the date and $JOB of the process.
 The NEWVERSION deviceparameter instructs YottaDB to create a new version of the file.
 The LOOPF-LOOPU code records the invocation levels using the ZWRITE command in a manner analogous to that described above.
 If an error occurs trying to write to the file, $ZTRAP USEs the principal device and transfers control to the STAC label in an attempt to provide a minimal error context on the user terminal.
 The code at and following the STAC label records the error context available in the $STACK() function.